G3: Live in Denver

-G3: Live in Denver is a live DVD of G3, the touring band in which Joe Satriani and Steve Vai invite another player to come tour with them.
-In 2003, Yngwie Malmsteen was the chosen one.
+G3: Live in Denver is a live DVD of the 2003 G3 tour, featuring performances by G3 founder Joe Satriani, Steve Vai, and Yngwie Malmsteen.
 Along with this DVD, a double-CD album was released, G3: Rockin' in the Free World.
 The DVD was recorded at the Fillmore Auditorium in Denver, on October 20, 2003.
 Despite the name on the DVD case, when played the title that appears on screen is "G3: Live from Denver" rather than "G3: Live in Denver".